ILLIXR/ILLIXR/docs/docs/working_with/updating_tags_and_docs.md

 ## Updating Tags

-For releases, perform these steps from `master` once the desired features have been merged in.
+For releases, perform these steps from `main` once the desired features have been merged in.

 1. Get latest tags: